TabithaChelagat/Market_Research_Analysis/README.md

 *- Gender similarities:*

 - Poverty and Food Insecurity: This ranks as the top concern for both genders, highlighting a shared worry about basic human needs.
-- Gun Violence: Both genders are passionate about reducing gun violence, though it's a more prominent concern for women (30.73% vs. 19.55%).
+- Gun Violence: Both genders are passionate about gun violence, though it's a more prominent concern for women (30.73% vs. 19.55%).

 *- Gender differences:*